Thinkmill/manypkg/packages/find-root/README.md

 # @manypkg/find-root

-> Find the root of a monorepo with Yarn workspaces, Bolt or pnpm
+> Find the root of a monorepo with Yarn workspaces, Lerna, pnpm or Rush

 ## Install